 Where cash in lieu of repair is provided, the hire is deemed to stop immediately after payment is received.
 A further hire (subject to need etc) or a loss of use payment can be claimed under this agreement if the vehicle is subsequently put in for repair within 3 months of the date of receipt of the cash in lieu cheque unless there are exceptional circumstances.

-4.8 The hire period ends not later than 24 hours after repairs to the customer’s vehicle have been completed.
+4.8 The hire period ends when the customer’s vehicle is repaired and ready for collection and in any event not later than 24 hours after repairs to the customer’s vehicle have been completed and the vehicle is ready for its intended use.
+Where there are circumstances that make it impossible (practically) for the customer to collect the vehicle within that period, the insurer and CHO should work together to consider whether the period of 24 hours should be extended, on the basis that the circumstances are exceptional.
+This is subject to the customer’s duty to act reasonably in order to mitigate their losses set out at clause 4.3. and the need to communicate with the insurer immediately that it is known that those exceptional circumstances have arisen.
+Further guidance can be found in the FAQs set out on the GTA website.
 For total loss/replacement vehicle situations see paragraph 4.14.

 4.9 Insurers wishing to terminate a hire period must give the CHO notice of at least 1 working day (working days are defined as Monday to Friday, excluding bank holidays).